Medically reviewed on August 12, 2018

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • Elderly: Use with caution in the elderly.
 Elderly patients exhibit higher rivaroxaban concentrations compared to younger patients due primarily to reduced clearance.
-Overall, efficacy of rivaroxaban in the elderly (age ≥65 years) was similar to that of patients <65 years of age.
+Overall, efficacy of rivaroxaban in the elderly (≥65 years of age) was similar to that of patients <65 years of age.
 Both thrombotic and bleeding events were higher in the elderly; however, the risk to benefit profile was favorable among all age groups.

 Dosage form specific issues: